 Anna Baumann, Senior Policy Analyst

 Anna Baumann is a Senior Policy Analyst at the Kentucky Center for Economic Policy.
 She joined the staff in February 2013.
-Previously, Anna has worked in the Episcopal Church and in faith-based, non-profit organizations advocating for economic and social justice.
+In her work she focuses on state and federal taxes, jobs, the economy and workers’ rights.
+Previously, Anna worked in the Episcopal Church and in faith-based, non-profit organizations advocating for economic and social justice.
 She and her family are small business owners of Lazy Eight Stock Farm in Paint Lick.
 Anna has a master’s in Development Studies from the University of KwaZulu-Natal in Durban, South Africa and a bachelor’s in English from Berry College in Rome, Georgia.